petersonben50/HellsCanyon/code/binning/binning_workflow.md

 This is from bin anvio_hgcA_0210.

+*Check PCC_porin hits from batch HMMs*

+Hmm, all except one have very low scores (29-31) range, e-values around 10^-6, 10^-7.
+The one that's higher was predicted to be a PCC porin through our custom workflow.
+Let's see if there are MHCs on either side of it, but I doubt there will be.
+Yeah, none of them except for the ExtE from Geobacterales has adjacent MHCs, so these are probably not actually PCCs.

 *Confirm dsrA phylogeny*

 I wanted to confirm that the dsrA sequences we identified were reductive dsrA genes and were not the reverse dsrA sequences.